What is Hinamatsuri? How to Celebrate Girl’s Day in Japan 2025

 3. Ibaraki (Makabe & Yuki City)

-Ibaraki prefecture hosts a number of fun hinamatsuri festivals that can be found across the prefecture.
+Ibaraki prefecture hosts a number of fun hinamatsuri festivals that can be found all across the prefecture.
 Head to Makabe Town in Sakurai city which boasts a scenic townscape of traditional Japanese houses and storehouses dating back to the Edo period.
 This beautiful small town is used as a main venue of Makabe Hina Doll Festival which is held from early February through early March.
 Yuki City is a peaceful city which is easily accessible from Tokyo by Shinkansen.
-From mid-February to March 3rd, you can join the Yuki City Hina Doll Festival which allows you to explore the lovely city while enjoying hina doll exhibits!
+From mid-February to March 3rd, you can join the Yuki City Hina Doll Festival which allows you to explore the lovely city while enjoying the hina doll exhibits!

-Makabe Hina Doll Festival: February 4 – March 3, 2024
+Makabe Hina Doll Festival: Early-February – March 3, 2024

-Yuki City Hina Doll Festival: February 10 – March 3, 2024
+Yuki City Hina Doll Festival: Mid-February – March 3

 4. Seto (Aichi)